isb-cgc/readthedocs/docs/source/sections/data/CPTAC_about.rst

 About the NCI Clinical Proteomic Tumor Analysis Consortium Data Set
 ---------------------------------------------------------------------

+**From GDC**

-CPTAC data consists of whole-genome sequencing, whole-exome sequencing, RNA sequencing, and miRNA sequencing.
+CPTAC data obtained from the GDC consists of whole-genome sequencing, whole-exome sequencing, RNA sequencing, and miRNA sequencing.
 The program analyzed more than 700 cases.
 The Genomic Data Commons (GDC) currently has controlled VCF, TSV, and BAM data available.
 The Project ID in the GDC Data Portal is `CPTAC-2 <https://portal.gdc.cancer.gov/projects/CPTAC-2>`_ and `CPTAC-3 <https://portal.gdc.cancer.gov/projects/CPTAC-3>`_.

 For more information on the CPTAC data, please refer to these sites: